Ballot Papers for the Legislative Assembly

 The ballot paper is one of the most important elements of the election process.
 It is the means used to convert the wishes of the electors into a representative parliament.
 The ballot papers used for ACT Legislative Assembly elections contain several special features, including "Robson rotation" of candidates' names within columns.

-For ACT Legislative Assembly elections, the ACT is divided into 3 electorates, with the electorates of Brindabella and Ginninderra each electing 5 Members, and the electorate of Molonglo electing 7 Members.
+For ACT Legislative Assembly elections, the ACT is divided into 5 electorates, each electing 5 Members.
 Each electorate has its own ballot paper.

 Groups of candidates nominated by registered political parties are listed in party columns, with the name of the party shown at the top of the column.
 Independent candidates are included in one or more "ungrouped" columns on the ballot papers.